 The family were represented by Jan Luba QC and Tim Baldwin, barristers at Garden Court Chambers, instructed by Jayesh Kunwardia, Partner at Hodge Jones & Allen solicitors.

-Read the full judgment.
+Read the full judgement.

 Notes for Editors

 1. Founded in 1977 in Camden and has over 220 staff based in Euston NW1.
 The firm’s team of specialists – Personal Injury, Medical Negligence, Industrial Disease, Civil Liberties, Criminal Defence, Court of Protection, Life Planning, Dispute Resolution, Employment, Family Law, Military Claims, Serious Fraud and Social Housing.

 2. For any further information, please contact either:

 Direct dial: 020 7874 8430

 Direct dial: 020 7874 8345 Mobile: 07789 117297